 What does LPF for LFE do?

 It decides when to shift the frequencies from the subwoofer to the corresponding speakers to play those frequencies.
 Like if you set it to 120Hz, then the AV receiver will send frequencies above that 120Hz to the front left and right speakers to play.

-The LPF for LFE is actually the frequency crossover settings for the subwoofer, but they control the LFE channel, that’s why they are dubbed as LPF for LFE.
-Otherwise, their best fit name will be subwoofer crossover settings.
+The LPF for LFE is actually the frequency crossover settings for the subwoofer, but they control the LFE channel, that’s why they are dubbed LPF for LFE.
+Otherwise, their best-fit name will be subwoofer crossover settings.

 How do I get more bass on my subwoofer?

 The dual subs will fill the entire room and will erase the dead bass areas.
-After this, you will have to install acoustic panels on the wall and bass traps at the corner of the theater room.
-After that, soundproof the home theater to stop the outside sound from leaking to the room and the inside leaking to the outside.
+After this, you will have to install acoustic panels on the wall and bass traps in the corner of the theater room.
+After that, soundproof the home theater to stop the outside sound from leaking into the room and the inside from leaking into the outside.

-The last step will be to calibrate the entire room audio with a calibration mic or by an expert calibrator.
+The last step will be to calibrate the entire room’s audio with a calibration mic or by an expert calibrator.

 These steps will make sure that you get the most out of your subwoofers.